How to Make Vegan Caramelized Red Onion Chutney With Wholegrain Mustard

-I enjoy pickles and chutneys year round but now is the time of year (November) when I start thinking about making some special pickles and chutneys to use at Christmas time.
-Homemade chutneys are a lot cheaper and in my opinion a whole lot tastier than the shop bought variety, you know exactly what goes into them too, which is great if you are a vegetarian like me.
-All too often I have found hidden meat products in things like preserves.
+I enjoy pickles and chutneys year round but I find them particularly useful in the autumn and winter.
+When the weather turns nasty is when my thoughts turn to making some special pickles and chutneys to use at Christmas time.
+Homemade chutneys are a lot cheaper and, in my opinion, a whole lot tastier than the shop bought variety.
+You know exactly what goes into them too, which is great if you are a vegetarian like me.
+All too often I have found hidden meat products, such as pork gelatin, in things like preserves.

 Red onions tend to be sweeter than the white variety and so lend themselves to pickles really well.
 They are high in flavonoids (vitamine P) a known anti oxidant, flavonoids have also been put forward as having possible anti inflammatory properties too.
 So not only does this chutney taste good but it might just do you good too.

 Cold, dark winter nights make me crave warming spicy foods and this lovely caramalised red onion chutney recipe really hits the spot.
 It's got just the right amount of spicy heat, tasty, without being so hot that it overpowers the flavour of everything else.
 In my mind there's nothing worse than a chutney that smothers instead of complimenting food.